Places of Interest

 Luke 21:37–38: And every day he was teaching in the temple, but at night he went out and lodged on the mount called Olivet.
 38 And early in the morning all the people came to him in the temple to hear him.

-6. Just inside the Eastern Gate was where Peter and John healed a lame man.
+6. The Beautiful Gate (most likely the Nicanor Gate) was where Peter and John healed a lame man.

 Acts 3:1–10: Now Peter and John went up together to the Temple at the hour of prayer, the ninth hour, and a certain man lame from his mother’s womb was carried whom they laid daily at the gate of the temple which is called Beautiful to ask alms from those who entered the temple.
 Seeing Peter and John about to go into the temple, he asked to receive alms.
 4 And Peter directed his gaze at him, as did John, and said, “Look at us.”
 5 And he fixed his attention on them, expecting to receive something from them.
 6 But Peter said, “I have no silver and gold, but what I do have I give to you.
 In the name of Jesus Christ of Nazareth, rise up and walk!”
 7 And he took him by the right hand and raised him up, and immediately his feet and ankles were made strong.
 8 And leaping up, he stood and began to walk, and entered the temple with them, walking and leaping and praising God.
 9 And all the people saw him walking and praising God, 10 and recognized him as the one who sat at the Beautiful Gate of the temple, asking for alms.
 And they were filled with wonder and amazement at what had happened to him.